Mehakkk14/DesignOPack/README.md

-# Designopack Luxury Showcase
+# DesignOPack

-Designopack is a premium luxury packaging showcase platform that displays high-end packaging products with an elegant, interactive experience for customers to explore packaging solutions.
+A complete business website for a 15-year-old luxury packaging brand DesignOPack, incorporating an admin panel, SEO optimization, and end-to-end website functionality to support real-world business operations.

 ## Features